nkarasiak/dzetsaka/README.md

 The shapefile must have a column which contains your classification numbers *(1,3,4...)*.
 Otherwise if you use text or anything else it certainly won't work.

+## Installation of scikit-learn
+On Linux simply open terminal and type :
+`pip install scikit-learn`

+On Windows, you have few more steps to do.
+Open Windows menu, and search for OsGeo Shell, then type :<br/> `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+After get-pip.py has been downloaded write :<br/> `python get-pip.py`

+Now use pip in OsGeo Shell like on Linux.
+Just type :<br/> `pip install scikit-learn`

+You can now use **Random Forest**, **SVM**, or **KNN** !

 ## Tips

 - If your raster is *spot6scene.tif*, you can create your mask under the name *spot6scene_mask.tif* and the script will detect it automatically.